WayScience/CytoSnake/docs/tutorial.md

 ```

 If you are not receiving these messages, please refer to the [install.md] to see
-if the installation process was do correctly.
+if the installation process was done correctly.

 So what just ocurred here?